Magic146W/MyPuzzleCreator/README.md

 Welcome to My Puzzle Creator, a puzzle creation software developed using Qt 6.6.1 and C++, and built with CMake.
 This tool was created as a learning project, aimed at broadening my knowledge of the QWidget, QPainter, QPainterPath classes, as well as drag-and-drop events.<br>

   <p align="center">
     This README provides an initial overview of the puzzle creation software.
-More comprehensive and detailed information can be found in the documentation.
+More comprehensive and detailed information can be found in the documentation created by doxygen (accessed by index.html in html folder).
 Link to YouTube presentation in top left corner.
     <br />
   </p>
 </div>